J0hn-B/opa_es/readme.md

 ## How it works

+The test suite is used to verify the values generated from the module(s) between different terraform versions and different terraform providers.

+- Running locally the first time, a `terraform plan` is generated using the terraform version and azurerm provider of your environment.
+A `planned_values` file containing data which will be used as `--data` input when testing, is created.

+  - Using `planned_values` file, tests are executed locally and expected to be successful.

+    - The, locally generated, `planned_values` file is saved and after pushed in the repo, used as Conftest `--data` input against different terraform versions and different terraform providers on the remote pipeline runners.

 ### Workstation

+1. The `opa-values-generator.sh` or `.ps1` script will read the `.tf` files in the deployment directory and generate a plan with `terraform plan`.

-We are using `terraform plan` to generate a plan and we convert that plan to a \*.json file.
-We then extract the module(s) `planned_values` and we validate they are equal to the plan's `changed_values`.
+2. Will convert that plan to a \*.json file.
+Next, will extract the module(s) `planned_values` and validate they are equal to the plan's `changed_values`.
+A file `planned_values.json` is generated and stored in the `deployment` directory.

+3. Using the `planned_values` all the tests are executed locally to verify the values and Open Policy Agent rules behavior.

+4. The `planned_values.json` is saved and added to the `deployment`.
+Will be used later from the automation pipeline runners.

 ### Usage